-- (i) All time worked by casual employees in excess of 37.5 hours per week or 75 hours per fortnight, whichever is the roster period, will be paid for at the rate of time and a half for the first two hours and double time thereafter, except that on Sundays such overtime will be paid for at the rate of double time and on public holidays at the rate of double time and a half. - (ii) All time worked by casual employees which exceeds 10 hours per day will be paid at the rate of time and a half for the first two hours and double time thereafter, except on Sundays when overtime will be paid for at the rate of double time, and on public holidays at the rate of double time and a half. - (iii) Payment of overtime to casual employees shall be calculated against the hourly ordinary rate and shall be in lieu of any shift penalty rates. - 24.7 Break between overtime worked and next ordinary shift - (i) When overtime work is necessary, it will, wherever reasonably practicable, be so arranged that employees have at least 10 consecutive hours off duty between the work of successive days or shifts, including overtime. - (ii) An employee, other than a casual employee, who works so much overtime between the termination of their ordinary work on one day and the commencement of their ordinary work on the next day, that they have not had at least 10 consecutive hours off duty between those times, will be released after completion of such overtime, until they have had 10 consecutive hours off duty without loss of pay for ordinary working time occurring during such absence. - (iii) If, on the instruction of the employer, an employee resumes or continues to work without having had 10 consecutive hours off duty, they will be paid at the rate of double time until released from duty for such period.
-The employee will then be entitled to be absent until they have had 10 consecutive hours off duty without loss of pay for rostered ordinary hours occurring during the absence. - 24.8 An employee working overtime will take a paid rest break of 20 minutes after each four hours of overtime worked if required to continue to work after the break.
+- (i) All time worked by casual employees in excess of 37.5 hours per week or 75 hours per fortnight, whichever is the roster period, will be paid for at the rate of 187.5% the Base Rate of Pay for the first two hours and 250% the Base Rate of Pay thereafter, except that on Sundays such overtime will be paid for at the rate of 250% the Base Rate of Pay and on public holidays at the rate of 312.5% the Base Rate of Pay. - (ii) All time worked by casual employees which exceeds 10 hours per day will be paid at the rate of 187.5% the Base Rate of Pay for the first two hours and 250% the Base Rate of Pay thereafter, except on Sundays when overtime will be paid for at the rate of 250% the Base Rate of Pay, and on public holidays at the rate of 312.5% the Base Rate of Pay. - (iii) Payment of overtime to casual employees shall be calculated against the Base Rate of Pay (i.e. overtime shall be in lieu of any shift penalty rates or casual loading).

+24.7 Break between overtime worked and next ordinary shift

-24.9 An employee, except for a home care employee engaged in a broken shift, who completes their rostered shift and leaves the employer's premises, who is thereafter recalled to work and returns to the employer's premises shall be entitled to overtime payments.
-A minimum engagement (or payment) of 3 hours shall apply.
-Such employee will also be allowed twenty minutes for the partaking of a meal after four hours overtime and a further twenty minutes after each subsequent four hour's overtime; all such time shall be counted as time worked.
+- (i) When overtime work is necessary, it will, wherever reasonably practicable be so arranged that employees have at least 10 consecutive hours off duty between the work of successive days or shifts, including overtime. - (ii) An employee, other than a casual employee, who works so much overtime between the termination of their ordinary work on one day and the commencement of their ordinary work on the next day, that they have not had at least 10 consecutive hours off duty between those times, will be released after completion of such overtime, until they have had 10 consecutive hours off duty without loss of pay for ordinary hours occurring during such absence. - (iii) If, on the instruction of the employer, an employee resumes or continues to work without having had 10 consecutive hours off duty, they will be paid at the rate of double time the Base Rate of Pay until released from duty for such period.
+The employee will then be entitled to be absent until they have had 10 consecutive hours off duty without loss of pay for rostered ordinary hours occurring during such absence. - 24.8 An employee working overtime will take a paid rest break of 20 minutes after each four hours of overtime worked if required to continue to work after the break. - An employee, except for a home care employee engaged in a broken shift, who completes their rostered shift and leaves the employer's premises, who is thereafter recalled to work and returns to the employer's premises, shall be entitled to overtime payments.
+A minimum engagement (or payment) of 4 hours shall apply.
+Such employee will also be allowed twenty minutes for the partaking of a meal break after four hours of overtime and a further twenty minutes after each subsequent four hours of overtime worked; all such time to be counted as time worked.

-25. SUPERANNUATION
+25. SUPERANNUATION AND SALARY SACRIFICE